 - Counsel should maintain an understanding of the claims and commitments made on behalf of the company, for example by sales teams, in commissioned advertising and in business-to-business dealings.

 - Counsel should complete regular risk mitigation assessments and determine what the company can do to responsibly promote its sustainability and environmental credentials.

 How we address these issues at Muuvment

 At Muuvment we take creating social purpose campaigns for clients very seriously.
-Our team includes two in-house counsel who are involved at various stages to review each campaign we create.
+A lawyer on our team reviews each campaign we create.
 Below are the steps we take to ensure that each campaign is successful.

 - Our team is focused on measurable impact so that all claims made can be backed by data.

 - We advise companies to take a long-term approach to their social purpose goals.